Depression And Pregnancy: Perinatal Depression Signs And Treatment

 After a miscarriage, approximately 10% of people experience a major depressive disorder

 Awareness of the signs of depression can help you identify when you might benefit from reaching out for support.
-Perinatal depression is real and can have severe impacts.
+Perinatal depression (which includes prenatal and postpartum depression) is a real mental health condition that can have severe impacts.
 Psychotherapy or pharmaceutical treatment has been proven to effectively reduce symptoms of prenatal and postpartum depression in many individuals.

 Experiencing depression during pregnancy?